isomerpages/moe-concordpri/_departments/Science/Science.md

 <br>
 <img style="width:40%" src="/images/Colours.jpg">

-COL.OURS stands for Centre Of Learning -Our Unique Researches in Science.
+<p style="text-align:justify">COL.OURS stands for Centre Of Learning -Our Unique Researches in Science.
 It is to support Science learning for the Primary 1 and 2 students.
 Our students are exposed to exciting science videos, science activities in and out of the classroom so that they can explore different things around them as well as interesting non-fiction Science books to bring them into the world of wonder!

 <br><br><span style="color:#0000FF; font-size:18px"><b>Primary 3 - Little Farmers</b></span>